Nonlinear semigroups built on generating families and their Lipschitz sets: Introduction

+where $A$ denotes the generator of $(S(t))_{t\geq 0}$ and $x\in D(A)$.
+Unlike to the theory of linear semigroups, this is not immediately clear and depends strongly on additional properties of $X$.
+In particular, one has to verify $S(t)\colon D(A)\to D(A)$ for all $t\geq 0$, which is in general wrong, see~\cite{denk2020convex}.
+In contrast, the invariance of the \emph{symmetric Lipschitz set}~\cite{denk2020convex} does not depend on $X$, but rather on convexity and monotonicity of $(S(t))_{t\geq 0}$.
+We provide sufficient conditions on $(S(t))_{t\geq 0}$ for the invariance and investigate how these conditions can be derived from $(I(t))_{t\geq 0}$.
+Furthermore, the symmetric Lipschitz set can be completely described by $(I(t))_{t\geq 0}$, and therefore explicitly determined in examples, see Subsection~\ref{sec:gexp}.
+Finally, we want to emphasise that the results on the generator and the symmetric Lipschitz set do not require norm convergence of the approximating sequence as in equation~\eqref{eq:cher2}.

-The present approach is inspired by the Nisio semigroup \cite{MR0451420}, which represents the solution of the HJB-type partial differential equation $\partial_t u=\sup_{\lambda} A_\lambda u$, for a parameterized family $(A_\lambda)_{\lambda\in\Lambda}$ of infinitesimal generators of monotone linear semigroups $(S_\lambda)_{\lambda\in\Lambda}$.
-In case that each $S_\lambda$ is the semigroup of a Markov process, then the respective Nisio semigroup corresponds to a stochastic process under parameter uncertainty, see \cite{dkn2,roecknen}.
-Typical examples include a Brownian motion with drift or volatility uncertainty, see \cite{MR1906435,PengG,MR2474349}, and L\'evy processes with uncertainty in the L\'evy triplet, see \cite{Hollender16,PengHu,Kuehn19,NutzNeuf}.
-The Nisio semigroup is obtained from the generating family $I(t)x:=\sup_{\lambda\in\Lambda} S_\lambda(t)x$.
-In that case, the iteration in \eqref{eq:chernoff} is monotone in the time partition $n$, which guarantees the limit $S(t)x:=\lim_{n\to\infty}(I(t 2^{-n}))^{2^n} x$ under mild assumptions, see \cite{dkn2,roecknen}.
-Although, we need slightly stronger assumptions, the present approach is more flexible.
-In particular, the generating family is not required to be given as a supremum of monotone linear semigroups.
-This is illustrated in Subsection \ref{sec:gexp}, where the generating family is convex, or in Subsection~\ref{sec:gexp}, where the generating family is not monotone.
+The present approach is inspired by the \emph{Nisio semigroup}~\cite{MR0451420}, where the sequence $(I(2^{-n}t)^{2^n}x)_{n\in\N}$ is non-decreasing.
+In this case, the limit in equation~\eqref{eq:cher2} does not depend on the choice of the convergent subsequence, i.e., equation~\eqref{eq:cher} and equation~\eqref{eq:cher2} are equivalent, see Subsection~\ref{sec:nisio}.
+The Nisio semigroup is obtained from the family $I(t)x:=\sup_{\lambda\in\Lambda} S_\lambda(t)x$, where $(S_\lambda)_{\lambda\in\Lambda}$ is a family of monotone linear semigroups.
+In case that each $(S_\lambda(t))_{t\geq 0}$ is the semigroup of a Markov process, the respective Nisio semigroup corresponds to a stochastic process under parameter uncertainty, see~\cite{dkn2,roecknen}.
+Typical examples include Brownian motions with drift or volatility uncertainty, see~\cite{MR1906435,PengG,MR2474349}, and L\'evy processes with uncertainty in the L\'evy triplet, see~\cite{Hollender16,PengHu,Kuehn19,NutzNeuf}.
+Compared to the Nisio semigroup, the construction based on the norm convergence as in equation~\eqref{eq:cher2} does not rely at all on monotonicity and we do not require $(I(t))_{t\geq 0}$ to be the supremum over a family of monotone linear semigroups.
+For instance, this is illustrated in Subsection~\ref{sec:rde} by means of reaction-diffusion equations, where the operators $I(t)$ are neither convex nor monotone.